 Just as the liturgy shows us learning is a two-way street (God loves us, and we have to love God back), so too is learning in community a two-way street.
 We can provide as many opportunities as possible, but you have to take us up on the offer.
 So please, put aside whatever may be obstructing your path to learning and sign up.
 Whether it is a busy schedule, a feeling of inferiority, a sense of confusion about where to start, or a concern about being lonely or left out, we can do our best address any of these things.
 But you have to take the first step.
-If you do not know where to begin, contact me or the Cantor or any member of the staff or Elizabeth, and tell us and we will help you find your way to a life enriched by the power of Torah.
+If you do not know where to begin, contact Rabbi Wainer, the Cantor, Elizabeth, or any member of the staff, and tell us and we will help you find your way to a life enriched by the power of Torah.
 Join us and enjoy the fruits of learning.

 “It is a tree of life to them that hold fast to it, and all its supporters are happy.” (from the Torah Service, adapted from Proverbs 3:18)

 All of our Lifelong Learning programs are open to anyone who is interested.
 We strive to offer a variety of learning experiences which will meet the needs and interests of our members.
 All programs are free for students registered in our TAMID program.

 Fees and Registration